meetdomaine/Kit/documentation/content/docs/testing-on-mobile.md

 }
 ```

 With these settings temporarily added to your `kit.config.js` file (you probably shouldn't commit them), you can set the URL of your localhost proxy to use your local IP address and turn off hot module reloading functionality.
-We turn off HMR in this instance since there are situations where reloads are delayed or misfired across a network connection.
+We turn off HMR in this situation since there are times where reloads are delayed or misfired across a network connection.